Project 2b: NGordNet (WordNet)

 9007,Khedive,one of the Turkish viceroys who ruled Egypt between...

 There may be more than one line that starts with the same synset ID.
-For example, in hyponyms16.txt, we have
+For example, in hyponyms16.txt

 11,12